Panek89/CarFactory.Employees/adr.md

 - Easily testable

 ### Decision
+Use Repository Pattern with UoW
-Proposed - Repository Pattern with UOW
+- Base Repository Class and Interface with Generic Entity Type
-TBD
+- Unit of Work pattern implemented

 ### Consequences